Are you planning to visit Paris during late February, March or April?

 Jardin des Plantes draws big crowds of Parisians, especially on the weekends, to view the spectacular cherry tree blossoms on display.

-The beautiful but sprawling tree near the greenhouse in the photos above, a white Prunus serrulata, is only about 8 feet (3 meters) tall, but spreads to about 40 feet (about 14 meters).
+The beautiful but sprawling tree near the greenhouses featured in the photos above, a white Prunus serrulata, is only about 8 feet (3 meters) tall, but spreads to about 40 feet in diameter (about 14 meters).

-Prunus serrulata's petals turn pale pink as they age, and as you can see, they have already started falling.
+Prunus serrulata's petals are pure white when they first open but turn pale pink as they age, and as you can see, they show a pink tint and have started falling to the ground.

-The biggest crowds gather around several enormous pink and white flowered cherry trees located in one of the long allées stretching down to the Seine River.
+The biggest crowds at Jardin des Plantes gather around several enormous pink and white flowered cherry trees located in one of the long allées stretching down to the Seine River.

 On a beautiful afternoon with blue skies and fluffy while clouds, they are breathtaking.